tsimafeip/yoga-qa/README.md

 # YogaQA
 Trivia-like QA dataset (in Russian) + neural models to solve this task.
+For more detailed description, please, read [the project proposal](meta/Prakapenka_YogaQA.pdf).

 The data was scraped from [the questions database](https://db.chgk.info/tour/SVOYAK) and protected by [the copyright (in Russian)](https://db.chgk.info/copyright), with underlying licences included:
 - [CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0/)